appsinacup/appsinacup.github.io/_posts/2025-12-14-gamend-stress-test.md

 Now even at 1000 calls simultaneous (hardcoded limit for the app), it wasn't dying with Out of Memory anymore.

 About the 1000 hard limit a bit, this limit ensures some of the 5000 flows will error, but this is by design, as I wanted to test this case also.
+I will increase it later (at caching part).

 ## Database Timeout Errors